JSAbrahams/mamba/README.md

     n => n * factorial(n - 1)
 ```

-In short, types allow us to specify the domain and co-domain of functions with regards to the type of input, say, `Int` or `String`.
+In short, types allow us to specify the domain and co-domain of functions with regards to the type of input, say, `Int`
-During execution, a check is done to verify that the variable does conform to the requirements of the refined type.
+or `String`.
+During execution, a check is done to verify that the variable does conform to the requirements of the
+refined type.
 If it does not, an exception is raised.

-Type refinement allows us to to some additional things:
+Type refinement allows us to do some additional things:

 - It allows us to further specify the domain or co-domain of a function
 - It allows us to explicitly name the possible states of an object.
 This means that we don't constantly have to check